h2oai/h2o-automl-paper/README.md

 # H2O AutoML Paper

 👋 This repository contains the code for the H2O AutoML paper (link to the pdf will be added here after the paper is published).
+The Experiments section contains the H2O AutoML specific experiments and the OpenML AutoML Benchmark contains benchmarks against other AutoML systems.

 ## Experiments